 As stated in the charter, the Steering Committee meets at least once a month (unless determined otherwise and agreed upon by the steering committee and District) in the evening at a location in or near the selected area.
 Additional meetings are held on an as-needed basis.
 The date, time, and location of the meetings, and number of attendees are provided in Appendix B, which will be regularly updated.
 The District secures the meeting locations and notifies the Steering Committee of the meeting dates, times and locations.
 Beginning with the second Steering Committee meeting, the agendas were released to the Steering Committee prior to the meeting for Steering Committee members' input and feedback.
-All Steering Committee meeting agenda, meeting minutes, and presentation materials are posted on the District's dedicated webpage for the CAPP (see Section 1.6 for more information).
+All Steering Committee meetings are public meetings, and public participants are welcomed.
+The Steering Committee meeting agenda, meeting minutes, and presentation materials are posted on the District's dedicated webpage for the CAPP (see Section 0 for more information).
 Records of meeting attendees for all in-person meetings are included in the meeting notes for each meeting.
-Meetings conducted via web conferencing include only records of meeting attendees for Steering Committee Steering include only records of meeting attendees for Steering Committee Steering include only records of meeting attendees for Steering Committee Steering Steering Committee Steering
+Meetings conducted via web conferencing include only records of meeting attendees for Steering Committee Members, District staffs, CARB staffs, and invited guests.